Trump v. United States: Opposition

 The decision was widely criticized by legal experts and historians, as well as Democratic politicians.
 These historians and scholars argued that the ruling reshaped the powers of the United States President for it limits checks on presidential power.
-Former White House Counsel John Dean said Richard Nixon "would have survived" the Watergate scandal under the ruling "because the evidence against him was based on official acts the Supreme Court has deemed immune from prosecution."
+Former White House Counsel John Dean said Richard Nixon (the president for whom Dean was White House Counsel) "would have survived" the Watergate scandal under the ruling "because the evidence against him was based on official acts the Supreme Court has deemed immune from prosecution".
 Several constitutional law experts have stated that the ruling would, in fact, make a president immune from prosecution for ordering the assassination of a political rival, as commanding the military falls as a part of the "core powers" the Constitution bestows on the office.
-Former federal prosecutor Ankush Khardori wrote that the ruling is not based in either textualism or originalism, that it effectively "rewrote the Constitution", and "may go down as one of the most brazenly political decisions in the history of the Supreme Court."
+Former federal prosecutor Ankush Khardori wrote that the ruling is not based in either textualism or originalism, that it effectively "rewrote the Constitution", and "may go down as one of the most brazenly political decisions in the history of the Supreme Court".
 The Washington Post ran a headline stating, "Supreme Court's Trump immunity ruling poses risk for democracy, experts say", and reported that multiple legal experts have raised fears that a future president could now act with impunity.
 Ryan Cooper of The American Prospect wrote that the ruling was the worst Supreme Court decision since Plessy v.
 Ferguson.

-Representative Alexandria Ocasio-Cortez called the decision "an assault on American democracy" and introduced articles of impeachment against justices Thomas and Alito.
+Representative Alexandria Ocasio-Cortez called the decision "an assault on American democracy" and introduced articles of impeachment against Justices Thomas and Alito.

-President Biden described the Supreme Court's ruling as setting a "dangerous precedent", which "almost certainly means that there are virtually no limits on what a president can do" since "limits will be self-imposed by the president alone."
+President Biden described the Supreme Court's ruling as setting a "dangerous precedent" that "almost certainly means that there are virtually no limits on what a president can do" since "limits will be self-imposed by the president alone".
 Biden warned that Trump returning as president would be particularly dangerous under the court's ruling.
 "No one, no one is above the law, not even the president of the United States.
-[With] today’s Supreme Court decision on presidential immunity, that fundamentally changed for all practical purposes,” Biden said.
+[With] today's Supreme Court decision on presidential immunity, that fundamentally changed for all practical purposes", Biden said.

 Senate Majority Leader Chuck Schumer said July 1, 2024 was a "sad day for America.
 Treason or incitement of an insurrection should not be considered a core constitutional power afforded to a president."